Convergence of Hessian estimator from random samples on a manifold with boundary: Convergence of the Hessian estimator with rates

-To handle the above-mentioned challenge, in this work we propose to use a {\em heuristic trick}.
-With this heuristic trick, we can bypass the intensive computation and the difficulty one may encounter in the direct expansion approach involving taking inverse.
-The key observation underlying this heuristic trick is that the leading order terms of $\frac{1}{k_z} Z^T{\bf f}$ are the same as $\frac{1}{k_z} Z^T Z \left[ \right]$.
+To handle the above-mentioned challenge, in this work we propose to use a {\em reduction trick}.
+With this reduction trick, we can bypass the intensive computation and the difficulty one may encounter in the direct expansion approach involving taking inverse.
+The key observation underlying this reduction trick is that the leading order terms of $\frac{1}{k_z} Z^T{\bf f}$ are the same as $\frac{1}{k_z} Z^T Z \left[ \right]$.
 With this observation, we have

 where $V$ consists of higher order terms compared with $\frac{1}{k_z} Z^T Z \left[ \right]$.
 This observation makes the computation much lighter for any $z$, either away from or near $\partial M$.
 Indeed, since $V$ contains higher order terms, we only need to track fewer higher order terms in $\left(\frac{1}{k_z} Z^T Z\right)^{-1}$ compared with the direct expansion approach.
 As a result, $\left(\frac{1}{k_z} Z^T Z\right)^{-1}V$ can be more easily calculated, and hence the bias and variability of our Hessian estimator compared to the Hessian operator.
 Indeed, since $V$ represents a higher-order term, we do not require as high-order an expansion of $\frac{1}{k_z} Z^T Z$ as needed in the direct expansion approach.
 This dramatically simplifies the proof.